Our Residential Sabbatical Program is back this September 1 – December 16, 2022

 Costs and Application

-The tuition for the 2020-2021 academic year will be $10,980.00 per semester, which includes all learning modules as well as room and board (breakfast, lunch and dinner) and any required classroom or program supplies.
+The tuition for Fall 2022 semester will be $11,625, which includes all learning modules as well as room and board (breakfast, lunch and dinner) and any required classroom or program supplies.
 If you require an F-1 US student visa, please note that there are costs associated with this process, including a $200 SEVIS fee paid directly to the US government.

 *costs subject to change without notice